-- Save for college, tax free.
-Contributing your refund to a 529Plan plan is an investment in a child’s future…that is free from federal taxes!
-There are no income limits or age limits, and annual contribution limits can be as high as $380,000, depending on your state.
+Contributing your refund to a 529Plan plan is an investment in a child’s future…and it’s free from federal taxes.
+As of October 2018, there were no income or age limits, and annual contribution limits could be as high as $500,000, depending on your state.

-- Save toward a home.If you don’t own a home but are looking to buy one, this is your opportunity to save toward that goal.
+If you don’t own a home but plan to buy one someday, this is your opportunity to save toward that goal.
 Open a separate savings account and start putting aside money for a down payment.

 Start a short-term savings account